 iframe-resizer for arbitrary cross-origin embeds you control

 If you control both sides but don't want to write the postMessage protocol yourself, the iframe-resizer npm package handles the edge cases (lazy content, late-loading fonts, iOS quirks).
-Two scripts, one in the parent, one in the child.
-Same effect as the snippet above, with more battle-testing across browsers.
+Two scripts, one in the parent and one in the child, same effect as the snippet above with more battle-testing across browsers.

 Replace the iframe where you can

-For YouTube and Vimeo on heatmap-tracked pages, swap the iframe for a poster image and only insert the iframe on click.
-The visitor still gets the video, and the heatmap captures a clean, full-size click target instead of a tiny placeholder. lite-youtube-embed is the canonical version of this pattern, and it's faster for real users too because the heavy YouTube player only loads when someone actually wants it.
+For YouTube and Vimeo on heatmap-tracked pages, swap the iframe for a poster image and only insert the player on click.
+The visitor still gets the video, and the heatmap captures a clean, full-size click target instead of a tiny placeholder. lite-youtube-embed is the canonical version of this, and it's faster for real users too, since the heavy player only loads when someone actually wants it.

 This doesn't help for booking widgets or payment iframes, where the embed is the interaction.
-It does help for video, social timelines, and anything else where the iframe is decorative until clicked.
+It helps for video, social timelines, and anything else where the iframe is decorative until clicked.

 What's actually failing